Welcome to Science

 Year 9 Curriculum

-There is an emphasis on skills development based around practical procedures.
+There is an emphasis on skills development based around practical procedures and projects linking to real world scenarios.

 Students will cover two units of biology, chemistry and physics based around the following themes: